Analysis | Why 70% Inflation Is Just One of Argentina’s Problems: QuickTake

 Analysts across the spectrum agree Argentina’s main issue is political, not economic.
 The infighting between President Fernandez and his powerful Vice President Cristina Fernandez de Kirchner (who is unrelated), has created a leadership vacuum.
 Fernandez and Kirchner, who was president herself from 2007 to 2015, disagree over economic strategy.
 Kirchner’s loyalists favor measures like introducing a universal basic income and have impeded Fernandez’s policy makers from implementing unpopular measures, such as utility price hikes.
 Beyond that split, Fernandez is up for re-election next year, when he’s expected to have a limited appetite for unpopular moves.
 The increase in poverty and economic impact of inflation also make austerity measures with short-term political costs and long-term economic gains harder to push forward.

-• Argentina central bank’s latest rate hike to try to tame inflation
+• Article on Argentina central bank’s king-sized August rate hike meant to cool inflation.

 More stories like this are available on bloomberg.com